libre-hobbyists/freecube/README.md

 ### For Users

 Unfortunately, FreeCube is not yet in a state that it can be used.
-As of 7 December, 2025; there is no source code.
+As of 7 December, 2025; there is no **emulator** source code.
 No code, no emulator.
 This section will be updated as needed once this changes!

 ### For Developers